ZeinabBa/Comparison-Persistent-Storage/README.md

   e.
 When done, save the file with a .txt` (recommended) extension in the same directory.

   f.
-Use the created .txt file as the input file to run the simulation explained in item number 5
+Use the created .txt file as the input file to run the simulation explained in item A.

 * A number of pre-created input files and their respected logs are available in the repository.